bertolo1988/array-contains-study/README.md

 - this arrays will be stored with the following name notation: `data/wordCount_${wordCount}_wordSize_${wordSize}.json`

-- generate the array file `wordCount_1000000_wordSize_500.json` with the command `node src/bin/generate-arrays.mjs --count 1000000 --wordSize 500`.
-This file is hardcoded in some script files until newer versions of node.js support a proper method to dinammically load JSON files inside ES modules.
+- generate the array file `wordCount_1000000_wordSize_500.json` with the command `node src/bin/generate-arrays.mjs --count 1000000 --wordSize 500`

 ## Results